chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > Would you need sponsorship?
 > What is your current visa status?

-I already have an Opportunity Card work permit, so I'm authorized to work in Germany without requiring sponsorship.
+I already have an Opportunity Card work permit, so I'm authorized to work in Germany.
+If I receive an employment contract, I would need to convert it into a regular work visa.

+> When did you move to Germany?
+> How long have you been in Germany?

+I moved to Germany in November 2024 and have been here since then.

 > How long is your Opportunity Card valid for?